wckdrzr/Gaspar/README.md

 ### Export Everything

- If you want to export everything without adding the `[ExportFor]` decorator, you can add `"IgnoreAnotations": true` to the root of the config file.
+ If you want to export everything without adding the `[ExportFor]` decorator, you can add `"IgnoreAnnotations": true` to the root of the config file.

 Gaspar will still only export `public` objects for configured types.